alissonlauffer/pycc/README.md

 # PyCC - Python Compiled Compiler

-PyCC is a Python interpreter and compiler that generates LLVM IR and compiles to native code.
+PyCC is a Python compiler that generates LLVM IR and compiles to native code.

 ## Features
 - Python-like syntax for ease of use